-The Law Admissions Consultative Committee's main role is to forge consensus nationally between the bodies represented by its members on admission and admission-related matters.
+The Law Admissions Consultative Committee's (LACC's) main role is to forge consensus on admission and admission-related matters nationally, between the bodies represented by its members.

-The LACC comprises a Chair, together with 11 members who are representatives of the Law Admitting Authority of each of the eight Australian jurisdictions, the Committee of Australian Law Deans (CALD), the Australasian Professional Legal Education Council (APLEC) and the Law Council of Australia (LCA).
+LACC comprises a Chair, the Hon Arthur Emmett AO QC, and 11 members who represent the law admitting authority of each of the eight Australian jurisdictions, the Australasian Professional Legal Education Council (APLEC), the Council of Australian Law Deans (CALD) and the Law Council of Australia (LCA).
 It is generally responsible to the Council of Chief Justices of Australia and New Zealand (CCJ), which appoints the Chair.
 LACC is not a committee of the CCJ or of the LSC.
 The LSC provides secretariat services to LACC.

 The current members of LACC and the states or entities they represent are:

-Neither the Admissions Committee nor LACC processes applications for admission to the legal profession.
-All enquiries about admission should be directed to the Admitting Authority of the relevant state or territory.
+Neither the LSC's Admissions Committee nor LACC processes applications for admission to the legal profession.
+All enquiries about admission should be directed to the admitting authority of the relevant state or territory.